BioRadOpenSource/Sequoia_express_toolkit/README.md

 ### Basic updates
 This pipeline has been set up with multiple-sample bulk runs in mind, meaning that the predecessor Sequoia Complete took one file at time while this pipeline takes a whole directory of files at the same time.
-With this however your fastq files must have at a minium R1 / R2 in the file name to specify that they are paired reads.
+With this however your fastq files must have at a minimum R1 / R2 in the file name to specify that they are paired reads.

 ### Expected Outputs
-This pipeline creates output similar to those used for Sequoia Complete, each individual sample will have a report in csv, html, and pdf formats.
-Additionally, each batch that is run will have its own high level report that is created to have a side by side comparision of metrics as well.
+This pipeline creates output like those used for Sequoia Complete, each individual sample will have a report in csv, html, and pdf formats.
+Additionally, each batch that is run will have its own high-level report that is created to have a side by side comparison of metrics as well.

 ## Support
-If you encounter an error / bug / issue please contact support@bio-rad.com or submit and issue to this repository so that we can address it.
+If you encounter an error / bug / issue, please contact support@bio-rad.com or submit and issue to this repository so that we can address it.

 ### Tips and Tricks
-If you find that you are getting an error where nextflow can not find you files check your path, and if needed use an absolute path, or check the formatting on your relative path.
+If you find that you are getting an error where nextflow cannot find you files check your path, and if needed use an absolute path, or check the formatting on your relative path.
 Also check your reads have R1 / R2 (in caps) and end with .fastq or fastq.gz

 The pipeline runs with paired end as default (assumes you have both R1 and R2) if this is not the case you can run --seqType=SE to use just the R1 reads